Evaluating Non-Analytic Functions of Matrices: Matrix Chebyshev expansion

-The convergence rates of the Chebyshev expansion for scalar functions is well-studied (see Section~\ref{sec:background}) and we wish to extend some of the results to the matrix case.
-In particular, we generalize Theorem~\ref{thm:Trefethen} to the case of matrix functions, in light of the additional factors we mentioned in the previous section.
+The convergence rates of the Chebyshev expansion for scalar functions are well-studied (see Section~\ref{sec:background}), and we wish to extend some of the results to the matrix case.
+In particular, we generalize Theorem~\ref{thm:Trefethen} to the case of matrix functions.

-In the case of a diagonalizable matrix $A = Q^{-1}DQ$ we bound the convergence rate of $\mathcal{S}_N(f)(A)$ based on the convergence rate of the scalar function $f$ as
+In the case of a diagonalizable matrix $A = Q^{-1}DQ$, we bound the convergence rate of $\mathcal{S}_N(f)(A)$ based on the convergence rate of the scalar function $f$ as

-where the Chebyshev expansion on the diagonal matrix $D$ acts element-wise.
-Next, we focus on more general cases where the matrices are allowed to be non-diagonalizable.
-In the following result we show how the smoothness of $f$ is translated to convergence rate.
-Specifically, given extra $\ell$ derivatives over the required for convergence in Theorem~\ref{thm:convergence_cheby} implies extra $\ell$ powers of error decay. \begin{theorem} Let $A\in\rms$ and let $m \ge 1$ be the size of the largest Jordan block in the Jordan form of $A$.
+where the Chebyshev expansion is applied to the diagonal matrix $D$ element-wise.
+Next, we proceed to more general cases where the matrices are allowed to be non-diagonalizable.
+In the following result we show how the smoothness of $f$ is related to the convergence rate of its expansion.
+Specifically, if $f$ is differentiable $\ell$ times more than required by Theorem~\ref{thm:convergence_cheby}, then the difference between $\mathcal{S}_N(f)(A)$ and $f(A)$ converges to zero as a power of $\ell-1$. \begin{theorem} Let $A\in\rms$ and let $m \ge 1$ be the size of the largest Jordan block in the Jordan form of $A$.
 Assume $f \in C^{2m-2+\ell}([-1,1])$ such that $f^{(2m-2+\ell)}$ is absolutely continuous and $f^{(2m-1+\ell)}$ is of bounded variation.
 Then, for a given matrix norm $\norm{\cdot}$ we have

-where the constant $C = C(f,\ell,m,\norm{\cdot})$ is independent of $N$. \end{theorem} \begin{proof} Since by Theorem~\ref{thm:convergence_cheby} and Theorem~\ref{thm:matrixChebyConvergesTofA} $\mathcal{S}_\infty(f)(A)$ converges in norm to $f(A)$ we have
+where the constant $C = C(f,\ell,m,\norm{\cdot})$ is independent of $N$. \end{theorem} \begin{proof} Since by Theorem~\ref{thm:convergence_cheby} and Theorem~\ref{thm:matrixChebyConvergesTofA} $\mathcal{S}_N(f)(A)$ converges in norm to $f(A)$ we have

 which can be bounded by $\sum_{n=N+1}^\infty \abs{\alpha_n[f]}\norm{T_n(A)}$.
 By the equivalence of norms we have that $\norm{\cdot} \le C_{\text{norm}} \norm{\cdot}_1$ for some constant $C_{\text{norm}}$, and so by \eqref{eqn:TnA_norm1_bound}